-And even though side effects can be different for everyone, it is important to familiarize yourself with the most common and more serious or rare side effects linked with intrauterine devices.
+These side effects can also be different for everyone.
+That’s why it’s important to familiarize yourself with the common and serious side effects of intrauterine devices.

-If you are curious about what you are feeling right now after your IUD insertion, you have come to the right place.
+If you’re curious about what you feel right now after your IUD insertion, you’ve come to the right place.

 In this article, we will help you understand the side effects you are experiencing and whether it’s normal or it needs medical attention from your health care provider.

 Which Type of Intrauterine Device (IUD) Do You Have?